 For more than two decades, Steven Beschloss has created award-winning content, as a writer, journalist, editor and filmmaker.
 Consistent in this work is a passion for writing and a belief in the power of story.

-As a writer and journalist -- from the U.S. and Europe -- his writing on international and urban affairs, politics, economics, art and culture has been published in The New York Times, The New Republic, The New Yorker, The Chicago Tribune, TV Guide, The Village Voice, The Wall Street Journal, Parade Magazine and dozens of other print and online outlets.
+As a writer and journalist -- from the U.S. and Europe -- his writing on international and urban affairs, politics, economics, art and culture has been published by The New York Times, The New Republic, The New Yorker, The Chicago Tribune, TV Guide, The Village Voice, The Wall Street Journal, Parade Magazine and dozens of other print and online outlets.
 He's been nominated for a Pulitzer Prize, selected Journalist of the Year in Virginia, and honored with a magazine writing award by the American Society of Journalists and Authors.
 He is the author of the newly released book The Gunman and His Mother: Lee Harvey Oswald, Marguerite Oswald and The Making of an Assassin, a bestselling Amazon Kindle Single.
 He is also the co-author of Adrift: Charting Our Course Back to a Great Nation (Prometheus Books) and a featured guest on MSNBC and Fox Business.